How to Volunteer

 Special Events Ambassadors provide assistance executing special KHS events.
 Volunteers work booths, handle money, respond to customer questions and more.
 Our signature annual events are Waggin’ Trail, Tuxes & Tails and Picture Your Pets with Santa.
 (Adult, Student and Junior Volunteers)

 Photographers and Photographer’s Assistants increase adoptions by creating high-quality photos of our adoptable furry friends, posted on www.kyhumane.org.
-The photography shows the beauty and personality of each pet, greatly increasing the chances for our pets to be adopted.
+The photography shows the beauty and personality of each pet, helping our pets to be adopted quickly.
 (Adult and Student Volunteers)

 Pet Behavior Help Line